GoogleChrome/web.dev/src/site/content/en/blog/window-controls-overlay/index.md

 ### Enabling support during the origin trial phase

 Starting in Chrome&nbsp;92, Window Controls Overlay will be available as an origin trial in Chrome.
-The origin trial is expected to end in Chrome&nbsp;94 (July 2021).
+The origin trial is expected to end in Chrome&nbsp;94 (expected in July 2021).

 {% include 'content/origin-trials.njk' %}